Five Tips to Insuring in a Flood Zone

 Submitting a referral

-If you would like to proceed with your quote, select your preferred payment option at the bottom of the quote.
+If you are able and would like to proceed with your quote, select your preferred payment option at the bottom of the quote.
 You will then need to disclose the flood risk and any other relevant information during the declaration questions in the application.

 This will submit a referral to us which we can then review.
 You will not have to pay for the policy at this stage.